 Homelessness is a complex problem with many contributing factors, including addiction, poverty, unemployment and personal tragedy.
 Waterfront Rescue Mission’s Mobile Campus is working to add a variety of emergency, preventive, and extended stay services to assist each homeless person’s unique situation.
 Our goal is to connect those in need with community resources or offer specified care to provide the tools needed to lead a life of stability and self-sufficiency.

 Waterfront Rescue Mission’s Mobile, Alabama offers several programs:

 What happens to veterans when they have no one to come home to, no one to help them deal with the emotional and physical trauma of war?

-Robert served in the Army and was homeless for many years.
+John served in the Army and was homeless for many years.
 Facing numerous medical conditions related to his service, he didn’t know where to go to get help.

 “I’m so grateful to be off the streets.
 Now I don’t have to live out of a backpack.
 I can come home.”

 “When you give to the Mission, you’re offering someone the chance to have a better life.
-I look at my life now…I can never thank them enough,” Robert said.
+I look at my life now…I can never thank them enough,” John said.
 “Give from your heart because it works.”